hermesthecat/TerminalAI/README.md

 First time you run ai, it will install dependencies in a virtual environment and it will ask for the key to the api.

-You can get the key from [here](https://platform.openai.com/api-keys)
+You can get your API key from the [OpenAI API keys page](https://platform.openai.com/api-keys).

 ## Usage